A New Vision for Employee Referrals

 Introducing a New Vision for Employee Referrals

 Given the above, we have to ask, what if there was a better approach, and how would that help recruiting teams?
 Well, I’m glad you asked!
-We believe the Employee Referral Pipeline Builder is more than software, but rather, a new vision for employee referrals in an age where technology enables us to achieve better outcomes than we could have ever previously imagined.
-That vision is to build a centralized, searchable talent pipeline from your employees’ connections that you can tap into on demand to find great referrals, match them to your open jobs and get introduced — all in minutes, not days or weeks.
+We believe the Employee Referral Acceleration Platform is more than software, but rather, a new vision for employee referrals in an age where technology enables us to achieve better outcomes than we could have ever previously imagined.
+That vision is to build a centralized, searchable talent pool from your employees’ connections that you can tap into on demand to find great referrals, match them to your open jobs and get introduced — all in minutes, not days or weeks.
 This means:

 Targeting referrals more precisely in terms of what your team needs and when